 From the witness podium, Secretary of State General Counsel Germany: “Uh, I believe it’s possible to have a social if you’re not a citizen, but it’s, but it’s not, it’s not, um, a typical occurrence by any means.”

 The fact that Ryan Germany was put in a position to influence the outcome of pending legislation and apparently does not know his statement to the House Speaker Pro Tem is wildly wrong should be alarming to all concerned.

-The reality is that foreign nationals or “non-citizens” can easily obtain a Social Security number.
+The reality is that foreign nationals aka “non-citizens” aka “aliens” can easily obtain a Social Security number.
 It is a very “typical occurrence.”

 Virtually every legal immigrant (green card holder) in the U.S. – and we take in about a million every year – is given a Social Security number and they are under no obligation to ever become American citizens.
-As is mentioned further down, tens of thousands of illegal aliens are also issued Social Security numbers.
+Guest workers here on temporary visas are issued Social Security Numbers – more than 1.4 million guest workers in 2013 (for example).
+As is mentioned further down, about 600,000 illegal aliens have been issued Social Security numbers.

 *In his testimony and a response to another question from Speaker Pro Tem Jones, SoS General Counsel Germany told her “So, um, that means that when, when they’re checking their status at DDS, when you’re checking either citizen or, you know, legal resident, um, because it’s non-legal residents cannot get driver’s licenses or IDs in Georgia.”